wilsonify/wilsonify.github.io/content/recipes/SAVORY TEMPEH AND CARROT SANDWICHES174.md

 ## Instructions
 1 Slice the tempeh into planks about .25 inch thick and 2 inches long.
 Do the same thing with

 the carrots so that they are a similar size and shape.
-No need to fucking measure it out, just
+No need to  measure it out, just

 eyeball it.